 Whenever possible, fans and accessories should be stored in a clean, dry location to prevent rust and corrosion of steel components.
 If outdoor storage is necessary, protection should be provided.
-Cover the inlet and outlet to prevent the accumulation of dirt and moisture in the housing.
-Cover motors with water-proof material.
-Refer to the bearing section for further storage instructions.
+Cover the inlet and outlet to prevent accumulation of dirt and moisture.
+Cover motors with waterproof material.
+Refer to the bearing section for further instructions.

-Check shutters for free operation and lubricate moving parts prior to storage.
+Check dampers for free operation and lubricate moving parts prior to storage.
 Inspect the stored unit periodically.
 Rotate the wheel by hand every two weeks to redistribute grease on internal bearing parts.